Reservations

 A circa 1960s color photo from Gilford Hill shows the North-South runway with the Lake and Mountains in the background.

 Regular passenger air service began at the Laconia Airport on June 2, 1950.
 Northeast Airlines (see above photos) was the original carrier.
 The airline had been started by the Boston & Maine Railroad in 1931 as B&M Airways.
 In November, 1940, the airline’s name was changed to Northeast Airlines.
 Northeast offered regular air service to and from Laconia until 1969, when Winnipesaukee Airlines took over.
 In August, 1972, Northeast Airlines was sold to Delta Airlines, and the Northeast name was soon discontinued.
-Click here to enlarge the 1950’s color photo of a Northeast Airlines jet and crew.
+Click here for more photos of Northeast Airlines.

 In 1980, Precision Airlines purchased Winnipesaukee Aviation and took over the passenger routes at the airport.
 This lasted until 1983.
 Air carrier service at Laconia then went on a four-year hiatus.
 Passenger flights were revived in 1987, but they became sporadic and variable from 1987-1993.
 Valley Airlines revived some routes from 1987-1989; Skymaster from 1990-1992; and Atlantic North from March, 1993 until August, 1993, when the last commercial passenger flew out of Laconia.